TetraOS/website/README.md

    npm run dev
    ```

 4. **Explore**: Once the development server is running, open your web browser and navigate to `http://localhost:3000` to view the website.
+To view the website's design, visit our Figma design file [here](https://www.figma.com/community/file/1377785963728309228).

 ## Contributing 🤝